hypar-io/FunctionBuilder/README.md

-Hypar Function Builder is a [Webview](https://code.visualstudio.com/api/extension-guides/webview) extension for VS Code, which works with Hypar CLI to provide a live building and visualization environment for building your Hypar functions.
+Hypar Function Builder is a [Webview](https://code.visualstudio.com/api/extension-guides/webview) extension for VS Code, which works with the Hypar CLI to provide a live building and visualization environment for building your Hypar functions.

 ## Prerequisites
 - The Hypar CLI contains commands for generating, running, and publishing your Hypar function.
   - `dotnet tool install -g hypar.cli`
 - The [C# for Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).
 - A Hypar function.
 Hypar functions can be created from the command line using `hypar new`.
-This extension works on any directory that contains a `hypar.json` file.
+This extension works on any Hypar function directory that contains a `hypar.json` file.

 ## To Use
 - Create a Hypar function from the command line using `hypar new`.